geek-log/emacs-bootcamp/README.md

 C-x C-s => Save the current buffer to disk.

+C-x C-w => Saves the buffer as a new file.
+Prompts for the
+                          new file name.

 C-x C-f => Opens a file by using a file path.

 C-x C-k => Kills (closes) a buffer.